aaronlmathis/dynago/README.md

 # dynago

 **dynago** is a cross-platform, resource-light dynamic DNS updater written in Go.
-It automatically updates DNS records with your current public IP address, ensuring your domain always points to your home, server, or cloud instance—even when your IP changes.
+It automatically updates DNS records with your current public IP address, ensuring your domain always points to your home, server, or cloud instance, even when your IP changes.

 ## Features